Freedom of religion in Malaysia: Persecution

 Jeffrey, also known as Abdullah and Or Boon Hua, 36, made the application on the grounds that he had not practiced Islamic teachings since converting to the religion 14 years ago.

 In 2016, a court in Sarawak state allowed a Muslim to convert back to Christianity since he had become a Muslim when he was underage.

 Christian proselytisation

 Proselytising

-Proselytising of Muslims by members of other religions is prohibited by federal law, even though Muslims may proselytise.
-It is prohibited in 10 of the 13 states (i.e. excepting Penang, Sabah, Sarawak and the Federal Territories) and can lead to lengthy jail sentences and many strokes of the rotan (whipping).
+Under Article 11(4) of the Malaysian Constitution, proselytising of Muslims by members of other religions may be restricted or prohibited by state law (or federal law in the Federal Territories), even though Muslims may proselytise.

 Most Christian and a few other religious groups in Malaysia put a standard disclaimer on literature and advertisements stating "For non-Muslims only".

 Religious Materials

 In 2002 the government banned the Bible in Malay (Alkitab) and in Iban (Bup Kudus).
 The Kudus uses the term "Allah Taala" for God.
 The ban has since been rescinded.
 Abdullah Badawi, when in office as Home Minister, claimed it was the work of an overzealous bureaucrat and he had the ban repealed personally.

 Some states have laws that prohibit the use of Malay-language religious terms such as usage of the term "Allah" for God by Christians, but the authorities do not enforce them actively.

 Distribution of other materials such as books or tapes translated into Bahasa Melayu (local Malay) or Indonesian is also discouraged.
 However, Malay-language Christian materials are available.
 Prior to the banning of the Bup Kudus in 2002, the distribution of Malay-language Christian materials faced few restrictions in East Malaysia.